compulim/react-dictate-button/README.md

    * Enable speech recognition on unsupported browsers by bridging it with WebRTC and cloud-based service
 * Support grammar list (speech priming)

+## Naming

+We name it "dictate button" instead of "web speech button" or "speech recognition button" because:

+* Hide the complexity of Web Speech events because we only want to focus on dictation experience
+   * Differences between `onstart`, `onaudiostart`, `onsoundstart`, `onspeechstart`
+* "Web Speech" could means speech synthesis, which is out of scope for this package
+* "Speech Recognition" could means we will expose what Web Speech API has

 # How to use

 ```jsx